New York E-2 Visa Lawyers for Business Setup and Investment

 Why are so many E-2 visas Denied?

 First, according to U.S. State Dept. data, E-2 visas have an exceptionally high approval rate, often in the low 90 percentiles.
-Second, if weak appliations filed without the assitance of an immigration lawyer are filtered out then the approval rate is even higher.
-In our opinion E-2 visa applications do demand a very highly specialized and experienced team of lawyers and business professionals.
-If you ask a lawyer how many E2 visa petitions they typically file each week of the year you will find that many firms simply do not have deep experience in this area.
+Second, if weak applications filed without the assistance of an immigration lawyer are filtered out, then the approval rate is even higher.
+In our opinion, E-2 visa applications demand a highly specialized and experienced team of lawyers and business professionals.
+If you ask a lawyer how many E-2 visa petitions they typically file each week of the year, you will find that many firms simply do not have deep experience in this area.
 That may well account for many of the cases that are refused.
-Asking a lawyer whether they have a team that EXCLUSIVELY handle E-2 or investor visa matters can be educational.
+Asking a lawyer whether they have a team that EXCLUSIVELY handles E-2 or investor visa matters can be educational.
+For a complete list of E-2 visa qualification standards, see our E-2 visa requirements page.

 Who Does Davies & Associates’ New York E-2 Practice Represent?